crleekwc/olm-mirror/README.md

 # olm-mirror
 This container can be used to download the Operator Catalog on any operating system that can create containers.
+Dockerfile uses the Universal Base Image created by Red Hat to download the required files and run the OpenShift CLI command to download the Operator Catalog.

 ### Usage
 First: Build the image